qk0106/React-prototype/README.md

    - Assume every module will be reused in the future.
    - Instantiate component and reducer so that it can be used multple times without state conflict.
    - At first it solves the desire to use the same module mutlitple times, but do not want to maintain state with array.
-   - Instantiation should always happen, because the initial motivation of modularization - reusability.
+   - Instantiation should always happen, because of initial motivation of modularization - reusability.

 ## Future Improvements:
  - Dependecy Injection